 1. Early years

-JOYCE, fine-artist painter was born of a Norwegian artist mother and of a Texan-American script-writer/inventor, on the Mediterranean coast of France, in a town abounding with yellow flowered and scented mimosa trees.
+JOYCE, fine-artist painter was born of Norwegian artist mother, Susan Spiesshofer, and of Texan-American script-writer/inventor, Joseph Bacon Saunders, on the Mediterranean coast of France, in a town abounding with yellow flowered and scented mimosa trees.
 A year later, she was in Paris, where her half-brother, Jeffrey de Heydwolff, was born.
 She exhibited her first artwork under glass and frame, shortly after, at the age of 4, while her mother, who has always signed her very colourful paintings Susan, graduated with a fine art degree from the 'Beaux-Arts Academy' of Paris after 7 years of fruitful discoveries.

 At 17, as her mother had done when leaving her adoptive parents, her uncle and his sister, her aunt, in Norway, to travel to Paris and there, study art, Joyce began a relationship with London which was to last to this day.
 Having lived there for the longest part of her life, she now considers herself to be a Londoner, and is now, de facto, a British artist.

 In the mid-eighties, she established her first studio in Bonnington Square (Vauxhall, South London), a squatted neighbourhood and typical urban creative hub populated by artists of all disciplines, many of whom have found recognition throughout the years, be it in the fields of music, dance, literature, acting and filmmaking, sculpture, painting and more.
 There, she set out to explore the wonders of black and white photography, in an abstracted manner, those of regular life-drawing sessions and sculpting with clay and metal at Morley College, Southwark, while pursuing her own painting and drawing, producing her first oil painting.